Hank Jones: Final years

 Jones' "versatility was more in evidence with the passage of time."
 During his last decades, he recorded with the Meridian String Quartet, accompanied guitar prodigy Emily Remler on two albums, and collaborated on recordings of an Afro-pop ensemble from Mali as well as on two albums of spirituals, hymns, and folksongs with bassist Charlie Haden, titled Steal Away (1995) and Come Sunday (2010).

 Other later recordings include various trio albums (notably For My Father from 2005 with bassist George Mraz and drummer Dennis Mackrel), a number of solo piano recordings, and sideman recordings on three albums by saxophonist Joe Lovano.
 Jones made his debut on Lineage Records, recording with Frank Wess and with the guitarist Eddie Diehl, and also appeared on West of 5th (2006) with Jimmy Cobb and Christian McBride on Chesky Records.
 In addition, he accompanied vocalists Roberta Gambarini on the acclaimed album You Are There (EmArcy, 2007) and Diana Krall for "Dream a Little Dream of Me" on the album compilation We All Love Ella: Celebrating the First Lady of Song (Verve, 2007).
 Jones is one of the musicians who test and talk about the piano in the documentary Note by Note: The Making of Steinway L1037, released in November 2007.

-Even late in life, Jones continued to practice assiduously: "You have to stay in shape, so I do scales and exercises three or four hours a day, and then I practise sight-reading," he said at age 78.
+Even late in life, Jones continued to practice assiduously: "You have to stay in shape, so I do scales and exercises three or four hours a day, and then I practise sight-reading," he said at the age of 78.
 Near the end of his career, Jones collaborated with some of the most noted pianists of the upcoming generation, making a two-piano recording of the Ellington/Strayhorn classic "Tonk" with Bill Charlap in 2007 and performing a two-piano concert with Brad Mehldau in Montreal in 2008.

 Jones lived in Cresskill, New Jersey, upstate New York, and Manhattan.
-He died at age 91 at a Calvary Hospital Hospice in The Bronx, New York, on May 16, 2010, survived by his wife Theodosia.
+He died aged 91 at a Calvary Hospital Hospice in The Bronx, New York, on May 16, 2010, survived by his wife Theodosia.